hyun-Bell/msw-scenarios/README.md

 ## Compatibility with MSW

-`msw-preset` is fully compatible with MSW 2.x.x and provides access to all MSW features.
+`msw-scenarios` is fully compatible with MSW 2.x.x and provides access to all MSW features.
 You can:

 - Use all MSW request handlers (http, GraphQL)
 - Access MSW's context utilities